Digital Signage in Montreal: Bilingual, Compliant, and Built for Canadian Conditions

 Language Requirements You Can’t Ignore

-The Office québécois de la langue française (OQLF) sets clear rules for commercial signage:
+The Office québécois de la langue française (OQLF) requires:

-• French must be first and given greater visual prominence (larger, bolder, or top-positioned)
+• French must be first and more prominent (larger, bolder, or placed on top)

-• English is allowed, but cannot overshadow French in size or placement
+• English is allowed, but it cannot overshadow French

 Best Practices for Bilingual Digital Displays